allisonc2lee/university-portfolio/README.md

   Role: Web Developer and Designer

+  Idea: This is version 2.0 of my Food Guide app.
+Living in Lethbridge is kind of dry for young people and new students since we do not know where to eat and where to hang out with our friends.
+Or sometimes, we just have no idea where should we dine out.
+I'd like to make Lethbridge more interesting by providing information to the residents here.
+Instead of providing specific data to users, this app will provide a random reason to the user.
+It is fun to explore the city if we get random restaurant information.

+  This is my first individual web project, I was learning React online after my internship and part-time job.
+I create custom components to call and render the Zomato API.
+For this project, my main focus is the functionality and React, therefore, I did not put too much CSS element.
+The UI design is very similar to my first project, but it is more responsive and dynamic.

 ***
 - Textbooks of Terrors: Please see the link here [Textbooks of Terrors](http://jekyll.chingchinglee.com/projects/textbooks_of_terrors/) to explore this Education App.